BEST: BLUM 38N SOFT CLOSE

 Or, in an another way of saying: you get what you pay for.
 With hinges, skip the cheap imports.

-Blum Clip-Top are the gold standard in cabinet hinges.
-And, for good reason as these industry recognized, slow closing and screw-concealing hinges look and perform at the top of their class.
+Blum Clip-Top is the gold standard in cabinet hinges.
+And, for a good reason, these industry-recognized, slow-closing, and screw-concealing hinges look and perform at the top of their class.

 Top Features

-- Tool-less removal of door once hinge installed
+6. Tool-less removal of the door once the hinge is installed

 Overview

-For higher end cabinetry and furniture one of the most trusted hinges for its durability and performance is the Blum Clip Top.
+For higher-end cabinetry and furniture, the Blum Clip Top is one of the most trusted hinges for its durability and performance.
 Their BLUMOTION damper technology adapts to the size of the door and quietly closes light to heavy doors.

 Pros